-Indeed, as the writer and art history professor Anne Lovatt puts it in the book’s introduction, drawing has proven to be uniquely well suited to many of us quite recently.
+Indeed, as the writer and art history professor Anna Lovatt puts it in the book’s introduction, drawing has proven to be uniquely well suited to many of us quite recently.
 “During the pandemic, artists, nurses, journalists, teachers and school children began to draw.
 As social distancing and stay-at-home orders were put in place throughout the world, drawings appeared on pavements, in windows, on walls and on the Internet,” she writes.
 “Artists and teachers led online drawing sessions, while museums released colouring sheets based on works in their shuttered collections.”

 Lovatt's opinion is shared by one of the artists in the book Christina Quarles, who told us recently: "Perhaps now, as we find ourselves entering the second year of a global pandemic and many of us are forced to remain isolated, we are turning to the intimate and personal qualities that can be found in drawing."